Wedg/DBaseReader.jl/README.md

 Reads a .dbf file into a `DataFrame`.

 Written in pure Julia; only package dependency is DataFrames.
-File import speed is roughly on par with the DataFrames package's `readtable` function applied to an equivalent csv.
+File import speed is roughly on par with the DataFrames package's `readtable` function applied to an equivalent csv, as long as there are no Date fields in the file.

 Example Use
 -----------